MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-create-promptdialog.md

 ---
 # Create prompt dialog page for copilot

-The first in designing the copilot UI is creating a page of the type `PromptDialog`.
+The first step in designing the copilot UI is creating a page of the type `PromptDialog`.
 Once you create the prompt dialog page following this article, you can start building the different display modes of the page needed for your copilot.

 ## Create a prompt dialog page